 Note: the seeing constraint as defined in the OB is judged against the full width at half maximum (FWHM) of a point source in the resulting image (or spectral image), i.e. at the observed wavelength, for most of the VLT instruments (i.e. it is the image quality).

-Additional Observing Constraints and Classification Rules for KMOS
+Additional Observing Constraints for KMOS

 Do not overspecify the Moon constraints!
 The Moon does not directly affect infrared observations, but it does affect the quality of the active optics corrections, in particular if the reference stars are too faint.
 It is recommended not to observe objects when they are closer than 30 degrees from the Moon.
 For KMOS, the Moon illumination (FLI) can be entirely relaxed in most cases by selecting FLI=1.
+Exceptions are observations with the IZ and YJ gratings, for which grey time and moon ditances up to 90 degree are acceptable.